 The Handmaid's Tale by Margaret Atwood

-Hulu's critically acclaimed adaptation of The Handmaid's Tale has catapulted Margaret Atwood's classic dystopian novel to the top of best-seller lists all over the world.
+Hulu's critically acclaimed adaptation of The Handmaid's Tale, a novel about subjugated women in a patriarchal society, has catapulted Margaret Atwood's classic dystopian novel to the top of best-seller lists all over the world.
 Audible's original audiobook, narrated by Claire Danes, is the perfect refresher before moving on to later seasons.

 I'll Be Gone in the Dark by Michelle McNamara

-The audiobook version of McNamara's compulsively readable investigation into the Golden State Killer, a serial raper, and murderer who committed crimes up and down the California coast for over a decade, includes an introduction by best-selling thriller author Gillian Flynn and an afterword by her husband, comedian Patton Oswalt.
+The audiobook version of McNamara's is a compulsively readable investigation into the Golden State Killer, a serial rapist and murderer who committed crimes up and down the California coast for over a decade.
+It includes an introduction by best-selling thriller author Gillian Flynn and an afterword by her husband, comedian Patton Oswalt.